vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 ### Create credentials to access your enabled APIs
 Go to menu : `APIs & Services` >> `Credentials`

-Then click on the button : `+ CREATE CREDENTIALS` and go to sub-menu `OAuth client ID`
+Then click on the button : `+ CREATE CREDENTIALS` then go to sub-menu `OAuth client ID`

 Click on `CONFIGURE CONSENT SCREEN` button